gcanobbio/spring-google-analytics/README.md

 Reference
 =======================

+For registering an app in Google Developer Console and for getting OAuth 2.0 Client id, see https://developers.google.com/console/help/new/#generatingoauth2

 The library and some sample on how to connect with Google Products such as Google Analytics can be found at https://code.google.com/p/google-api-java-client/wiki/Setup

 Measurement Protocol is needed to POST data in users' google analytics account, documentation can be found at https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide